-#2 Updated by Hynek Cihlar about 4 years ago
+#2 Updated by Hynek Cihlar over 4 years ago

 The no-space constraint if caused by parameters received by mingw compiler.
 The (spaced-)path will be seen as two paths and files won't be found.
 Please see my mail from last night for two workaround solutions.
 I guess the native target in gradle/ant can be fixed to support this, by passing the paths to JAVA_HOME/JRE_HOME in double quotes.

-#3 Updated by Ovidiu Maxiniuc about 4 years ago
+#3 Updated by Ovidiu Maxiniuc over 4 years ago

 ant tool uses